 Impact of Assets on the FAFSA

-Reportable assets increase the expected family contribution (EFC) on the FAFSA and CSS Profile forms , thereby reducing eligibility for need-based financial aid.
+Reportable assets increase the Student Aid Index (SAI) on the FAFSA, thereby reducing eligibility for need-based financial aid.
 Need-based financial aid includes Federal Pell Grants, subsidized federal student loans, and the opportunity to enroll in a work-study program.
 Unsubsidized student loans are available to all students, regardless of financial need.

 The impact of an asset depends on whether it is a student asset or a parent asset.

-- Student assets increase the EFC by 20% of the asset value on the FAFSA and 25% on the CSS Profile
+- Student assets increase the SAI by 20% of the asset value on the FAFSA

-- Parent assets are assessed on a bracketed scale, increasing the EFC by up to 5.64% on the FAFSA and up to 5% on the CSS Profile
+- Parent assets are assessed on a bracketed scale, increasing the SAI by up to 5.64% on the FAFSA

-The FAFSA has a simplified needs test that causes assets to be disregarded if the parent income (or student income, if the student is independent) is less than $50,000 and certain other criteria apply.
-The CSS Profile does not have a simplified needs test .
+The FAFSA exempts certain applicants from asset reporting, formerly called a simplified needs test, which causes assets to be disregarded if the parent income (or student income if the student is independent) is less than $60,000, and certain other criteria apply.
+The CSS Profile does not have a simplified needs test.

-The FAFSA also has an asset protection allowance that shelters a portion of parent assets based on the age of the older parent.
-The maximum asset protection allowance , however, has decreased from $84,000 in 2009-2010 to $9,400 in 2020-2021 and will eventually disappear entirely.
+The FAFSA also had an asset protection allowance that shelters a portion of parent assets based on the age of the older parent.
+However, the asset protection allowance is $0 2024-2025, a decrease from a peak of $84,000 in 2009-2010.

 The CSS Profile has several specific asset protection allowances, such as allowances for emergency reserves and education savings, but not a general asset protection allowance.

-Asset values are reported as of the date the application for financial aid is filed, so you can make changes to shelter assets on the FAFSA up until that date.
+Asset values are reported as of the date the application for financial aid is filed so that you can make changes to shelter assets on the FAFSA up until that date.

-Use our Financial Aid Calculator to estimate your expected family contribution (EFC) and financial need based on student and parent income and assets, family size, number of children in college, age of the older parent and the student’s dependency status.
+Use our Financial Aid Calculator to estimate your financial need based on student and parent income and assets, family size, age of the older parent, and the student’s dependency status.

 Which Assets Are Reportable on the FAFSA?